Federal Center station (RTD)

-Federal Center station is an at-grade light rail station on the W Line of the RTD Rail system.
-It is located near the intersection of West 2nd Place and Routt Street, on the grounds of the Denver Federal Center, after which the station is named, in Lakewood, Colorado.

-The station opened on April 26, 2013, on the West Corridor, built as part of the Regional Transportation District (RTD) FasTracks public transportation expansion plan and voter-approved sales tax increase for the Denver metropolitan area.
+Federal Center station is a light rail station on the W Line of the RTD rail system.
+It is located on the grounds of the Denver Federal Center in Lakewood, Colorado.
+The station opened on April 26, 2013, and was built as part of the FasTracks public transportation expansion plan.

-The station has a large multi-gate bus transfer plaza served by several RTD Bus and Bustang routes and a 1,000 space park and ride lot.
+On weekends, every other westbound W Line train terminates at Federal Center, with 30-minute frequencies west of the station to Jeffco Government Center-Golden.